 You can help your channel stand out from the crowd by customizing your channel art.
 YouTube provides a great walkthrough of this process, complete with dimensions and how your artwork will be displayed across a variety of devices including mobile phones and televisions.

-This is the fun part!
-Gather up all the equipment you have and go shoot some video footage.
-Even if you’re only working with your smartphone, you can still make a really great video as long as it’s useful.
+Gather all the equipment you have and go shoot some video footage.
+Don’t have a ton of recording equipment lying around?
+No worries.
+Even if you’re only working with your smartphone, you can still make a really great video as long as it’s useful to your audience.

 Here are a few helpful resources to help you get started: